Home For Students Gateway 2 English 2 Gateway 2 unit 3 : The Gifts of Youth

 Complaint (noun)

-Making complaints can be done with different statements or expressions that introduce your displeasure or discontent.
-A direct complaint can be considered as rude or even impolite.
+Complaints can be made with statements or expressions introducing your displeasure or discontent.
+A direct complaint can be considered rude or even impolite.

 5. I am in the obligation of saying that……….